nook1208/english/hellow-talk/2021-02-01-voice-call.md

 That's nice.
 When I go to my parent's house, My mother used to cook.
 So I can have more free time.

 Not really.
-When I go to work, the company provides food for every meal times.
+When I go to work, the company provides food for every meal.

-But I used to have dinner with my girlfriend at home.
+But I usually have dinner with my girlfriend at home.

 Cooking is good but there is a little problem.
-Cooking spend my time.
-So on weekdays, I only cook a simple dish.
-At weekend, I can cook something to spend more my time such as steaks or stew.
+Cooking uses up my time.
+So on weekdays, I only cook simple dishes.
+On weekends, I can cook something that requires more time such as steaks or stew.